-Learning involves patience and time.
+First Peoples Principles of Learning: Learning involves patience and time.

+Promote reflection and dialogue about teaching and learning.

+- How do you create and provide opportunities for collaboration? - How do you create opportunities to learn about Indigenous pedagogy?

+• Inspire and support innovation.

-Action Statement Promote reflection and dialogue about teaching and learning.
-Possible Reflective Questions How do you create and provide opportunities for collaboration?
-How do you create opportunities to learn about Indigenous pedagogy?
-Action Statement Inspire and support innovation.
-Possible Reflective Questions Describe how you build trust to support innovation and risk-taking?
-How do you challenge the structures that are perceived barriers?
-Where do you see evidence of innovation and inquiry?
-How do you encourage and support innovative learning environments?
-How do you provide opportunities for creative and critical thinking?
-Action Statement Embed a culture of continuous improvement.
-Possible Reflective Questions How do you ensure research, innovation, and inquiry are at the core of all learning?
-How do you establish and maintain high and achievable expectations for all learners?
+- How do you build trust to support innovation and risk-taking? - How do you challenge the structures that are perceived barriers? - Where do you see evidence of innovation and inquiry? - How do you encourage and support innovative learning environments? - How do you provide opportunities for creative and critical thinking?

+Embed a culture of continuous improvement.

+- How do you ensure research, innovation, and inquiry are at the core of all learning? - How do you establish and maintain high and achievable expectations for all learners?